notuslabs/xmint/README.md

 # xmint

-xMint is a dapp where you can trade stocks, commodities and ETFs on the XinFin network.
+xMint is a DApp that allows you to trade stocks, commodities, and ETFs on the XinFin network.

 ![xmint-1](https://github.com/notuslabs/xmint/assets/35041924/df3f365e-2be4-4c7a-b294-cfe9e3a74f89)
 ***xMint Homepage***